October 23, 2024

 Copying and therefore using software without a “licence” is copyright infringement.
 Copyright infringement, unless you have a defence (not very likely in the context of using computer software without permission), is unlawful.

-Therefore, users of a software require a licence (a legal term meaning a grant of a certain permission or right) to lawfully access it.
+Therefore, users of a software require a licence to lawfully access it.

 A software licence does not have to be, but usually is, contained in a legally binding contract.
 This is where a EULA comes in.
 A EULA will contain the licence alongside the other terms and conditions attached to the grant of the licence.
 For these terms to be enforceable by the software provider against the user, a contract is required which is again why EULAs and other types of software agreements are used in practice.